emavgl/emavgl.github.io/content/about.md

 I'm a Data and Software Engineer working on Cloud solutions for processing streaming of data and deploying data products.
 I'm passionate about Python and I love working on innovative data-driven applications.

 I'm Italian and I grew up in the beautiful Sicily.
 After my bachelor studies in Catania, I moved to Trento to complete my studies with a master in Computer Science focusing on Data and Security.
-After 2 years working as a Researcher at Fondazione Bruno Kessler I moved to Austria (Linz) for joining the Data Team at Runtastic as a Data Engineer.
+After 2 years working as Researcher at Fondazione Bruno Kessler I moved to Austria (Linz) for joining the Data Team at Runtastic as Data Engineer.
 Other than working on side-projects, I spend my free-time going running, cooking (and eating), reading, and visiting new places.

 ## Experiences